MirolimMajidov/EventMessaging/README.md

 builder.Services.AddRabbitMQEventBus(builder.Configuration, assemblies: [typeof(Program).Assembly]);
 ```

-## Create and publish an event
+## Create and publish an event massage

 Start creating an event to publish.
-Your class must implement the `IEventPublisher` interface or inherit from the `EventPublisher` class.
+Your record must implement the `IPublishEvent` interface or inherit from the `PublishEvent` record.
 Example:

 ```
-public class UserDeleted : EventPublisher
+public record UserDeleted : PublishEvent
 {
     public Guid UserId { get; set; }